taw00/writing-resources/Documents/wild-world-of-fonts.md

 The fonts that have little decorative things at the end of the strokes used to draw them.
 In theory—and there is some modest science to back this claim—serif fonts are easier to read.

-Proportional: Each character takes up space that is complementary to that characters form.
+Proportional — Each character takes up space that is complementary to that characters form.
 An _M_ will take up more horizontal space than an _I_.

+Monospace — Each character takes up precisely the same amount of space as any other character.

+> I've italized some of my favorite fonts.

-_Proportional Serif fonts:_
+_**Proportional Serif fonts:**_
+* Utilitarian:
-* Utilitarian: Times New Roman, Liberation Serif, DejaVu Serif, Nimbus Serif, _TeX Gyre Termes_.
+  Times New Roman, Liberation Serif, DejaVu Serif, Nimbus Serif, _TeX Gyre Termes_.
-* Nuanced to fancy: Libre Baskerville (10pt), _EB Garamond_, _Cormorant Garamond Medium_, _Libre Caslon (10pt)_, TeX Gyre Pagello (Palantino-like), TeX Gyre Bonum (Bookman-like), Cormorant, Goudy Bookletter 1911, _Cardo (11pt)_, Cormorant Infant, TeX Gyre Schola (Century Schoolbook-like)
+* Nuanced to fancy:
+  Libre Baskerville (10pt), _EB Garamond_, _Cormorant Garamond Medium_, _Libre Caslon (10pt)_, TeX Gyre Pagello (Palantino-like), TeX Gyre Bonum (Bookman-like), Cormorant, Goudy Bookletter 1911, _Cardo (11pt)_, Cormorant Infant, TeX Gyre Schola (Century Schoolbook-like, 10.5pt)
+* Specialized:
-* Specialized: _Averia Serif Libre_, Accanthis, Source Serif Pro, Merriweather
+  _Averia Serif Libre_ (11pt Light for body text), Accanthis, Source Serif Pro, Merriweather

-Monospace: Each character takes up precisely the same amount of space as any other character.

-_Monospace Serif fonts:_
+_**Monospace Serif fonts:**_
-* Utilitarian (Courier New): Liberation Mono, Nimbus Mono, _TeX Gyre Cursor_
+* Utilitarian (Courier New):
+  Liberation Mono, Nimbus Mono, _TeX Gyre Cursor_
+* Nuanced:
-* Nuanced: Inconsolata (Consolata-like), _Anonymous Pro_ .&nbsp;.&nbsp;. and I don't know what else; there aren't many.
+  Inconsolata (Consolata-like), _Anonymous Pro_ .&nbsp;.&nbsp;. and I don't know what else; there aren't many.
 * Specialized: Source Code Pro

 Serif fonts can be further classified: Old-style, Transitional, Didone, Slab serif, and more.
 We won't discuss those here.